amandewatnitrr/gradle-tutorial/gradle-tutorial-2.md

 - Gradle calls those tasks `ad hoc tasks` .
 - As soon as we dive deeper, you'll find that gradle also lets you specify a type.
 - Let's quickly compare both the approaches.

+### Ad Hoc Tasks

+- `Ad hoc` tasks are a good fit for one-off action implementations.
+- We did not need to define an explicit type as they automatically use the default implementation. o the task interface.
+- That default implementation is called `DefaultTask`.

 </strong>
 </p>